-Overall, a deficit of £114,656 was recorded on the normal operational activities for the year, due primarily to a substantial volume of procurement activity, and this was funded from the General Reserves.
+Overall, a deficit of £46,749 was recorded on the normal operational activities for the year and this was funded from the General Reserves.

-The impact of the operational deficit and the increase in pension liabilities resulted in a total charge to the Income and Expenditure Statement of £204,656; combining this with the prior year adjustment of £795,955 reduces the General Reserves at 31 March 2012 to £467,742.
+The impact of the operational deficit and the increase in pension liabilities resulted in a total charge to the Income and Expenditure Statement of £88,749 which reduces the General Reserves at 31 March 2013 to £455,724.

-This level of General Reserves is considered to be the minimum level recommended to provide for emergency, and other one off, situations arising.
-This represents approximately 1.4% of annual turnover compared to 4% in the previous year.
+This level of General Reserves is considered to be slightly below the minimum level approved by the Joint Committee to provide for emergency, and other one off situations arising but the position is manageable without the need to seek additional contributions from Councils.
+This represents approximately 1.5% of annual turnover (1.4% in 2011/12).